Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Conclusion

 \section{Conclusion}

 In this paper, we have provided conditions under which most block subdictionaries of a dictionary are well conditioned.
-In contrast to prior works, these conditions are explicitly computable in polynomial time, they lead to near-optimal scaling of the dimensions of the well-conditioned subdictionaries for dictionaries that are approximately tight frames, and they suggest that the spectral norm plays a far important role than the (inter-/intra-block) coherences of the dictionary in determining the order-wise dimensions of the well-conditioned subdictionaries.
+In contrast to prior works, these conditions are explicitly computable in polynomial time, they can lead to near-optimal scaling of the dimensions of the well-conditioned subdictionaries for dictionaries that are approximately tight frames, and they suggest that the spectral norm plays a far important role than the column-wise coherence of the dictionary in determining the order-wise dimensions of the well-conditioned subdictionaries.
 In addition, we have utilized this result to investigate the average-case performances of convex optimization-based methods for block-sparse recovery and regression of block-sparse vectors.
 Our average-case performance results significantly improve upon the existing results for both block-sparse recovery and regression of block-sparse vectors.
-Finally, numerical experiments conducted in the context of block-sparse recovery and regression problems validate the insight offered by our results in relation to the effects of spectral norm and (inter-/intra-block) coherences of the dictionary on inference problems in block-sparse settings.
+Finally, numerical experiments conducted in the context of block-sparse recovery and regression problems validate the insight offered by our results in relation to the effects of spectral norm and coherence of the dictionary on inference problems in block-sparse settings.